-A new programme is developing at Future Living embracing the needs of young people who have experienced difficulties with the use of drugs and alcohol.
-This will launch in January 2017 with an exciting new media project that youngsters will be able engage with, focusing on their strengths rather than their difficulties and looking forward to the future.
+A new programme has been developed by, Future Living embracing the needs of young people who have experienced difficulties with the use of drugs and alcohol or experienced domestic abuse within the family.
+This will launch on September 27th 2017 with an exciting new media project that youngsters will be able engage with, focusing on their strengths rather than their difficulties and looking forward to the future.

 The project will culminate in a public display of their project and acknowledgement for their work.
 As the programme is client led we don’t know where it will take us all but will continue to support youngsters in an ongoing hub for the foreseeable future in a non judgemental and empathic way.